facebook/winterfell/math/README.md

 ## Fast Fourier transform
 [FFT](src/fft) module contains operations for computing Fast Fourier transform in a prime field (also called [Number-theoretic transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform_(general)#Number-theoretic_transform)).
 This can be used to interpolate and evaluate polynomials in *O(n log n)* time as long as the domain of the polynomial is a multiplicative subgroup with size which is a power of 2.

+## Crate features

+This crate can be compiled with the following features:

+* `std` - enabled by default and relies on the Rust standard library.
+* `std` + `concurrent` - same as `std` but enables multi-threaded execution for some of the crate functions.
+* `no_std` + `alloc` - does not rely on Rust's standard library and enables compilation to WebAssembly.

-## Concurrent execution
+### Concurrent execution

-When the crate is compiled with `concurrent` feature enabled, some operations will be executed in multiple threads (usually, as many threads as there are logical cores on the machine).
-These operations are:
+When compiled with `concurrent` feature enabled, the following operations will be executed in multiple threads:

 * fft module:
   - `evaluate_poly()`